marctrem/usbarmory-wiki-fork/Secure-boot.md

 ### Disclaimer

-**IMPORTANT**: enabling Secure Boot functionality on the USB armory SoC, unlike similar features on modern PCs, is an **irreversible** action that **permanently** fuses verification keys hashes on the device.
+**IMPORTANT**: enabling secure boot functionality on the USB armory SoC, unlike similar features on modern PCs, is an **irreversible** action that **permanently** fuses verification keys hashes on the device.
 This means that any errors in the process or loss of the signing PKI will result in a **bricked** device incapable of executing unsigned code.
 This is a security feature, not a bug.

-The activation and use of the Secure Boot functionality is therefore **at your own risk** and must be approached with care.
+The activation and use of the secure boot functionality is therefore **at your own risk** and must be approached with care.

 ### Prerequisites

-At this time the Secure Boot functionality requires usage of the Code Signing Tool from Freescale (IMX_CST_TOOL), available for [download](http://www.freescale.com/products/arm-processors/i.mx-applications-processors-based-on-arm-cores/i.mx-software-and-tools/i.mx-design-tools:IMX_DESIGN)
+At this time the secure boot functionality requires usage of the Code Signing Tool from Freescale (IMX_CST_TOOL), available for [download](http://www.freescale.com/products/arm-processors/i.mx-applications-processors-based-on-arm-cores/i.mx-software-and-tools/i.mx-design-tools:IMX_DESIGN)
 (requires registration).